-- Waste rock from Pit 3 has the same composition and mineral distribution as that from Pit 1. - Rock is placed in such a way that solute loss is small until the dumping site is decommissioned. - Hydrological and infiltration properties of the stockpiled rock are similar to that occurring at the dump in the RP4 catchment.
+- Waste rock from Pit 3 has the same composition and mineral distribution as that from Pit - Rock is placed in such a way that solute loss is small until the dumping site is decommissioned. - Hydrological and infiltration properties of the stockpiled rock are similar to that occurring at the dump in the RP4 catchment.

 In this way we developed the temporal model summarised in Figure 7.
 It predicts a rapid increase in solute evolution after the cessation of rock placement, peaking in year six.
 Thereafter, the mass of solute produced declines rapidly, yielding very small quantities after about 20 years.
+These model conclusions are not altered by the incorporation of an additional two years data for RP4 catchment flux.
+As RP4 is now decommissioned, no further data will be available.